fermyon/developer/content/wasm-languages/assemblyscript.md

 The `assembly/` directory is where the code lives.

-Now, we can write a simple AssemblyScript module:
+Now, we can write a simple AssemblyScript module in the `assembly/index.ts` file, as shown below:

 ```typescript
 console.log("content-type: text/plain");